juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `name`: The JuiceFS file system name
 - `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token)
 - `access-key`/`secret-key`: Object storage credentials
-- `envs`：Mount pod environment variables, in an on-premises environment, you need to additionally specify `BASE_URL` and `CFG_URL`, pointing to the actual console address
+- `envs`：Mount Pod environment variables, in an on-premises environment, you need to additionally specify `BASE_URL` and `CFG_URL`, pointing to the actual console address
 - `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
 This options is only available in v0.13.3 and above

 ### Using multiple file systems {#multiple-volumes}